 I had been put in a castle far away, on the other side of sea filled with giants and birds who would peck out the eyes of anyone who dared to sail through their territory.
-The king’s outrider, a handsome lad named Ferdinand, made the trip.
-He fed the giants, and when he came to the castle, the giants had become his servants.
+The king’s outrider, a handsome lad named Ferdinand, came for me.
+He fed the giants, and they became his servants.
 I was sleeping when the giants picked up my bed and carried me to Ferdinand’s ship.

-They forgot my private papers, though, and I was very distraught about it.
-Then Ferdinand went back for them.
+They forgot my private papers, though, and I was very distraught about that.
+Ferdinand went back for them.

-Meanwhile, the king married me.
-I wasn’t interested in him.
+Meanwhile, Ferdinand’s master married me.
+I wasn’t interested in the king.
 For one thing, he didn’t have a nose.
 And for another, I loved Ferdinand.
 So, after Ferdinand returned with my papers, I played a little trick at court.
 I told the king that I could cut off a head and put it back on again.
 Ferdinand volunteered.
 I beheaded him, and then I put his head back on again.
 He healed immediately.
 Only a red thread appeared around his neck where I had cut him.
 “Shall I try it on you, too?”
 I asked the king.

 “Oh, yes,” he said.

 I cut off his head, but I didn’t put it back on again.
 Oh, I pretended to, but I couldn’t get the head to stick.
-So the king was buried, and I married Ferdinand.
+We buried the king, and I married Ferdinand.

 Queen Who Beheads the King in Faithful Ferdinand and Unfaithful Ferdinand, Grimms.
 Tarot picture “Queen of Swords” by Bonifacio Bemo, fourth century.